High-Power Rocket Club

 Steve Eves, Tripoli #01735

-Check out a Rocket Launch from camera mounted on the rocket Audio contains beeping signaling the device is performing functions.
+Audio contains beeping, signaling that the device is performing its functions normally.
 Content stops at 3:00.

 Photo: First Flight of Competition Day 2017.